dewaalaw/dsprojects/README.md

 # Arthur W. de Waal—Data Science Portfolio
+Welcome to my data science portfolio where I catologue projects undertaken during spare time.
+Five projects are intended, noting that new projects are regularly catologued soonest after completion.
+To that effect, please check back in a short while for an update.

-This is my online data science portfolio where I catologue projects that I undertook during spare time.
-Five projects are thus far listed—coded in either R or Python.
-The R projects were created in RStudio while the python projects were created in Jupyter Notebooks.
-This is what I have completed thus far:
+On a general note, projects are coded in either R or Python.
+R projects were created in RStudio while python projects were created in Jupyter Notebooks.
+The following projects are catologued thus far:

 Project 1 - Factor Analysis of the Basic Human Values scale.

-Please add me on LinkedIn to learn more about these projects or connect professionaly—